We offer many courses to suit any interest or need.

 This program is a partnership with Olds College, WEDA (Western Equipment Dealers Association) and various community agriculture dealerships.
 Students spend half-a-day working in an agriculture equipment business to gain theoretical and practical experience with the support of an Olds College instructor.
 This unique learning opportunity gives the student a truly hands-on experience while earning their first-period training.

-This certificate contains a grouping of four courses that can be taken individually or as a group to obtain the certificate through Bow Valley College’s Chiu School of Business.
+This certificate contains a grouping of four courses that can be taken individually or as a group to obtain the certificate through Bow Valley College.
 This cluster of courses prepares learners to work in the healthcare system, hospitals, and medical offices.

 This partnership with Bow Valley College contains a grouping of four courses that can be taken individually or as a group to obtain the certificate.
-This cluster of courses prepares learners to deliver professional nursing care in the medical system.
+This cluster of courses prepares learners to deliver professional nursing careers.

 This program is offered in conjunction with Red Deer College.
 Students can enroll in four different courses that transfer directly into the Educational Assistant Program or into the Early Learning and Childcare Program.